 Distribution & Wholesale Companies That Sponsor H-1B Visas

 Distribution and wholesale companies do sponsor H-1B visas, but sponsorship is concentrated in specific roles: supply chain analysts, logistics engineers, procurement specialists, and IT positions at larger distributors.
-Most smaller wholesalers don't have the legal infrastructure to file H-1B petitions, so targeting mid-to-large employers with established HR departments is essential for your search.
+Most smaller wholesalers don't have the legal infrastructure to file H-1B visa petitions, so targeting mid-to-large employers with established HR departments is essential for your search.
 For detailed visa eligibility requirements, see the official USCIS guide.

 See All H-1B Distribution & Wholesale Jobs